Raducu89/payment_gateway/README.md

 Testing: To run the tests, execute the following command inside the "app" container: php artisan test

 These steps should allow anyone who received the test to build, run, and test the application using Docker.

+Use attached Postman collection for manual testing :)